Representative Payee Specialist

 DRM is the agency designated by the Governor of the State of Michigan to protect and advocate for the legal rights of individuals with disabilities.
 DRM is an equal opportunity employer and does not discriminate on the basis of race, color, sex, religion, sexual orientation, political belief, creed, national origin, marital status, veteran status, or disability.

-Interview representative payees, beneficiaries, and when applicable, legal guardians and third parties.
-Interviews may be conducted onsite or remotely depending on SSA guidance.
+- Interview representative payees, beneficiaries, and when applicable, legal guardians and third parties.
+Interviews may be conducted onsite or remotely depending on SSA guidance related to COVID-19 pandemic.

 - Manages funds so the beneficiary(ies) have no unmet current needs;